 Then we define the operation observation using equation $O_{MC}^i=\left\{\left(l_m^{1,\cdots,|T|},q_m^{1,\cdots,|T|}, \tau_m^{1,\cdots,|T|} \right)_m|\forall m \in M \right\}$, which captures the location, arrival time after scheduling and remaining electricity of all time slots $t\in T$.

-\textbf{Action.} We define an action space inspired by \cite{RN17}, which comprises five discrete actions serving as neighborhood operations to modify the existing charging plan:
+\textbf{Action.} We adopt a five-action space inspired by \cite{RN17}, serving as neighborhood operations to modify the charging plan:

-\begin{itemize}[leftmargin=*] \item \textit{Create by Demand}: Establish a new charging station at the node with the highest demand.
-Similar to \cite{RN17}, We create a lookup table before the training starts by calculating the capacity of each feasible charging configuration out of the $n$ fixed charger types and choose the one with cheapest expmarense. \item \textit{Create by Benefit}: Add a new charging station at the node with lowest coverage.
-Initial configuration is determined as above. \item \textit{Increase by Demand}: Increase one fixed charge at the node with the highest demand. \item \textit{Increase by Benefit}: Increase one fixed charger of an existing CS near the node with lowest benefit. \item \textit{Relocate}: Relocate a fixed charger from the station with lowest benefit to the one with the highest waiting, charging time and queuing loss. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textit{Create by Demand}: Add a CS at the node with highest demand using a precomputed capacity-cost lookup table over $n$ charger types. \item \textit{Create by Benefit}: Add a CS at the node with lowest coverage; configuration follows the same lookup rule. \item \textit{Increase by Demand}: Add one charger to the node with highest demand. \item \textit{Increase by Benefit}: Add one charger to a CS near the lowest-benefit node. \item \textit{Relocate}: Move a charger from the lowest-benefit CS to the one with the highest unmet demand (e.g., waiting time or queuing loss). \end{itemize}

-Besides, to adaptively bridge planning of CSs and operation of MCs, after action is executed at each episode step $i$, we perform two mobile chargers scheduling strategies on new charging plan.
-The introduce of mobile chargers scheduling could avoid building unnecessary CSs to serve surging-varied demand, while the planning of CSs offers stable and consistent supply.
+To balance planning and real-time operation, after each action step $i$, we schedule mobile chargers (MCs) based on the updated plan.
+This coordination ensures flexibility for demand surges via MCs, while CSs provide stable long-term coverage.

 \textbf{Reward.} Given the utility function described in Section \ref{sec: utility model}, we define the reward function between transition as the difference between $P^{i+1}$ and $P^{i}$, i.e., $r^i=utility(P^{i+1})-utility(P^{i})$.